 The U.S. Open will hold its 120th edition in the home of the Disney Corporation, Orlando, Florida.
-This is America’s longest running tournament and will also be the host for the 80th Delegate’s Meeting.
+This is America’s longest-running tournament and will also be the host for the 80th Delegate’s Meeting.
 Players and Delegates will be among the many groups conferring at the Rosen Centre Hotel (9840 International Drive), the site of the 2014 U.S. Open.
-That tournament was won by GM Conrad Holt and since then a new crop of young players have emerged.
+That tournament was won by GM Conrad Holt and since then a new crop of young players has emerged.

 GM Timur Gareyev, 2018 U.S. Open Champion

 The U.S. Open has a different feel from Continental Chess Association (CCA) events in that it is more designed for vacationers and conferees as opposed to professional chess.
 However, strong players and legendary figures in chess will dot the field as many of them make their annual sojourn.
 Some even hold records for attending consecutive tournaments.

 The business of the U.S. Chess organization will be conducted by the body starting August 7th and end on the 11th.
 Delegates’ meetings will be on the 10th and the 11th.
 Concurrently the U.S. Open will have three schedules.
 Please join us in the “Sunshine State,” visit all the tourist attractions and play some chess!
 Details here!

 (Click for large image)